 “Start keeping receipts from the very beginning.
 Write out every expense you can think of (legit expenses, not Starbucks) and enter them into a software program while attaching a receipt.
 If you don’t have access to software, download them into a Google Drive file.”

-Collective members have access to QuickBooks to upload and store their receipts.
-But even if you’re running things on a shoestring budget while starting, it’s important to track every business expense so you can deduct them when filing your taxes.
+Even if you’re running things on a shoestring budget while starting, it’s important to track every business expense so you can deduct them when filing your taxes.
 Those savings can add up fast.

 Michael Anderson CFP – Maranantha Financial